-Discounts for Swan & Dolphin at Disney World
+Room Discounts for Swan & Dolphin Resorts at Disney World for Summer & Fall 2024

-The Walt Disney World Swan and Dolphin hotels have released new resort room-only discounts available to Annual Passholders, Floridians, and other groups for this summer and beyond.
-This post shares the details of these special offers, sample prices for 2023, analysis & other info.
+The Walt Disney World Swan and Dolphin hotels have released new resort room-only discounts available to Annual Passholders, Floridians, and more for summer & beyond.
+This post shares the details of these special offers, best rates, analysis & other info.
+(Updated July 13, 2024.)

-Annual Passholders and Florida residents can take advantage of even deeper discounts of up to 30% off.
-That’s precisely what the Swan & Dolphin typically offer, making their discounts on par with Deluxe Resorts.
-That’s technically their category despite being third party-owned, but with the key distinction that the starting rack rates are considerably cheaper at the Swan & Dolphin.
+Over at the Swan & Dolphin, Annual Passholders and Florida residents can take advantage of deep discounts of up to 30% off.
+That’s on par with Deluxe Resorts for the general public, but below the Annual Passholder and Floridian Rates.
+The Swan & Dolphin are technically Deluxe Resorts despite being third party-owned, but with the key distinction that the starting rack rates are considerably cheaper at the Swan & Dolphin.

 Here’s how to book if you’re a Walt Disney World AP…